All Lessons

 - Subject:

-This algebra and functions lesson focuses on evaluating expressions by using the order of operations.
+This reading vocabulary lesson focuses on interpreting metaphors.
 The lesson includes research-based strategies and strategic questions that prepare students for assessments.
-In this lesson, students substitute the given value of each variable into the expression.
-Then, they evaluate the expression by determining which operation to perform first (using PEMDAS) and repeating the order until no more operations can be performed.
-Finally, they compute the value and interpret the answer.
-In addition to the lesson, there are four pages of Independent Practice and review with questions modeled after current adaptive testing items and 12 flashcards for the order of operations.
+In this lesson, students identify metaphors in sentences and determine what qualities the two objects have in common.
+Then, they interpret the meaning of the metaphor.
+In addition to the lesson, there are five pages of Independent Practice and review with questions modeled after current adaptive testing items.

 - Grade: